 Reliable, dedicated, and results-driven.

 Today, I work as a Senior Public Information Officer for the City of San Diego.
-My job is to manage the media coverage for the City’s water department.
+My job is to manage the media coverage for the City’s economic development department.

 In additional to my role with the City, I’m educating the next generation of journalists.
-As an Adjunct Professor at San Diego City College, I advise the college’s student newspaper The City Times and teach News Writing and Reporting.
-I’m also an Adjunct Professor at Southwestern College in Chula Vista.
+Starting in Fall 2020, I will be teaching T.V., writing, and producing as part of San Diego State’s Journalism and Media Studies department.
+As a Program Advisor and Adjunct Professor at San Diego City College, I advised the college’s student newspaper The City Times and taught News Writing and Reporting.
+I’m was also an Adjunct Professor at Southwestern College in Chula Vista.

 Between 2015 and 2017, I worked as an Associate Producer for the 4, 5, 6, and 10 p.m. broadcasts at Fox 5 San Diego.
 In 2014 I served as an Executive producer at KOIN 6 News in Portland, Ore.
 At KOIN I oversaw the station’s morning broadcast and lifted that broadcast from fourth place to third place.
 I also managed a staff of 12 including young producers.